by John Salt - Updated September 2022

-RC helicopter radios have some very interesting and different features/functions than standard fixed wing specific radios.
 Time to learn about these features and why you can’t properly setup or fly a modern day collective pitch RC helicopter without most of them.

 Wait a minute...
 We are living in the 21st century now!

-First and foremost to understand, is that the throttle stick (up/down movement) is used to control two functions, or in other words two channel outputs are controlled with one stick - the throttle stick to be exact.
+First and foremost to understand, is that the throttle stick (up/down movement) is used to control two functions; or in other words, two channel outputs are controlled with the up/down movement of the throttle stick.

-This is the main difference that a RC helicopter radio has over a fixed wing radio.
-The collective pitch and throttle are both controlled by the same stick on the radio (the left stick on a mode 2 radio).
-An airplane requires the throttle alone to be controlled by this stick.
+The collective pitch and throttle outputs are both controlled by the up/down throttle stick on the radio (the left stick on a mode 2 or 4 radio, the right stick on a mode 1 or 3 radio).

-Now this is important to understand because even though these two functions (throttle and collective pitch) are controlled with one stick, they are on two separate channels and take up two outputs on the receiver.
-One is the throttle channel and the other is usually the auxiliary 1 output channel which on collective pitch, we usually call the "pitch" channel.
+Even though these two functions (throttle and collective pitch) are controlled with one stick, they are on two separate channels and take up two outputs on the receiver.
+One is the throttle output channel and the other is usually the auxiliary 1 output channel which on collective pitch, we usually call the "pitch" channel.

 Why separate them?
-Why not just hook two servos up to one channel?
-This question leads us into the first of four other RC helicopter radio specific functions that are dependent on this separation of throttle and collective pitch.
+This question leads us into the first four RC helicopter radio specific functions that are dependent on this separation of throttle and collective pitch.

 The throttle hold function will allow you to lock the engine throttle/speed at a pre-set value, usually idle or electric motor off while still having full control over the collective pitch using the combined throttle/collective stick.
 This function is usually activated by a toggle switch on your RC helicopter radio.